rails/rails/guides/source/active_storage_overview.md

   bucket: ""
 ```

-Also, add the Google Cloud Storage client gem to your Gemfile:
+Also, add the Google Cloud Storage client gem to your `Gemfile`:

 ``` ruby
 gem "google-cloud-storage", "~> 1.3", require: false